Solutions for a world without mismanaged plastic

 No challenge is too big to address for the human ingenuity and societal determination: Here, we strive to provide the evidence base for equitable and genuinely sustainable solutions to plastic pollution, avoiding problem shifting, enabling a genuinely sustainable circular economy

 Explore our work in quantifying and preventing plastic pollution, ending mismanaged waste worldwide, and enabling global circular economy, beyond just traditional resources recovery.
 Preventing plastic pollution is possible, and our work delivers the analytical tools to show how and prioritise actions.
-We are passionate about it, working across all continents: join our collaborative efforts to create the scientific evidence base for effective solutions and to distill these from international fora such as the UN Environment Assembly to practical improvements in local communities.
+We are passionate about it, working across all continents: join our collaborative efforts to create the scientific evidence base for effective solutions and to distil these from international fora such as the UN Environment Assembly to practical improvements in local communities.